 - Increase in a number of colds/flu you catch

 - Increase in the number of training injuries

 - Low appetite

-Should you notice any of the above symptoms, it is recommended to begin decreasing your exercise intensity.
-Begin by decreasing the intensity of the workout itself.
-If that change does not result in a decrease in symptoms, decrease the number of days you exercise until your symptoms are no longer apparent.
+If you notice any of these symptoms you need to decrease your exercise intensity.
+Begin by reducing the intensity of the workout itself.
+Then, if that change does not result in a decrease in symptoms, reduce the number of days you exercise until your symptoms are no longer apparent.

-Remember, you need to be completely recovered from your exercise within three hours!
-Otherwise, your exercise regime is worsening your adrenal fatigue!
+Remember, you need to completely recover from your exercise within three hours!
+Otherwise, your exercise program is making your adrenal fatigue worse!

 Exercising while recovering from adrenal fatigue is a delicate balance.
 I strongly recommend regular exercise as it has been shown to assist common symptoms of adrenal fatigue.
 However, the exercise needs to be slowly introduced and the intensity level slowly increased.